 3. Take Advantage of Tax-Saving Opportunities

 Retirement accounts: Remember to review your retirement plan contributions this year if you haven’t done so already.
-The IRS frequently increases contribution limits from year to year to adjust for inflation (though the limits did not increase from last year to this year).
-In 2017, the contribution limit for traditional and Roth IRAs, subject to income phase-outs, is $5,500.
+The IRS frequently increases contribution limits from year to year to adjust for inflation.
+In 2018, the contribution limit for traditional and Roth IRAs, subject to income phase-outs, is $5,500.
 There is also an additional “catch-up” contribution of $1,000 available for individuals over age 50.
-The contribution limit for 401(k) plans is $18,000, with an additional $6,000 in catch-up contributions available for individuals age 50 and older.
+The contribution limit for 401(k) plans is $18,500, with an additional $6,000 in catch-up contributions available for individuals age 50 and older.

 Health savings account (HSA) contributions: If you are covered by a high-deductible health plan (HDHP) for your health insurance, consider taking advantage of an HSA account.
-You can make HSA contributions directly from your payroll on a pre-tax basis, or take them as an above-the-line deduction on your tax return.
-In either case, an HSA account allows you to pay for qualified medical expenses with before-tax dollars.
+You can make HSA contributions directly from your payroll on a pre-tax basis or take them as an above-the-line deduction on your tax return.
+In either case, an HSA allows you to pay for qualified medical expenses with before-tax dollars.
 This can be a great savings option, particularly for individuals in high tax brackets.
-For 2017, the contribution limits for HSA accounts are $3,400 for individuals and $6,750 for families, with a $1,000 catch-up contribution available for individuals who are age 55 and older (note the difference in the catch-up age compared to IRA and 401(k) accounts).
+For 2018, the contribution limits for HSAs are $3,450 for individuals and $6,900 for families, with a $1,000 catch-up contribution available for individuals who are age 55 and older (note the difference in the catch-up age compared to IRA and 401(k) accounts).

 4. Check Your Credit Score